paulwarren/nzde/dict/F/README.md

 <b>1</b> <i>n.</i> (Rural) a farm offering accommodation in a homestead, cottage or shearers' quarters [perhaps with breakfast].

 <b>1</b> <i>n.</i> a farm offering accommodation (either at the homestead or more usually in former shearers' quarters etc), usually breakfast and sometimes other meals, to holidaymakers.
 [Jim Cameron noted reference in a detective novel published in England in 1995.]
-(See OED online under homestay; farmstay used in NZ citation.)
+(See [OED online under homestay; farmstay used in NZ citation](../dict/O/OED online under homestay; farmstay used in NZ citation))

 ## farmy